Sunday 31 March 1940

 China: The Japanese complete their withdrawal from Wuyuan toward Anpei and Paotou.
 The Chinese 8th War Area does not occupy the city yet.

-The new Japanese puppet government of China headed by Wang Ching-wei officially invites Japan to occupy China.
+The new Japanese puppet government of China headed by Ching-wei officially invites Japan to occupy China.
 Germany and Italy quickly recognize the new government.

 American Homefront: Glenn Miller's "In The Mood" has been No. 1 on the jukebox charts for 12 straight weeks.